morethanwallet/hd-derivations/readme.md

 ## Simple Start

 1. `npm install` at the root
+2. `npx simple-git-hooks` at the root
-2. `npm run start` to execute a script
+3. `npm run start` to execute a script
-3. `npm run test` to run tests
+4. `npm run test` to run tests

 ### Usage